jhaco/SMDataTools/README.md

 python smdatatools.py --parsesm <input-sm-dir> --writetxt <output-txt-dir> --writesm
 ```

-(Optional) If users want to copy all .ogg audio files related to the parsed data into one place, append `-c` `--copyaudio`
+(Optional) If users want to copy all audio files related to the parsed data into one place, append `-c` `--copyaudio`

 ### Options Overview